-In "monopolistic competition," the products are not homogenous but are "differentiated."
-We do not have a standard model for "insufficient knowledge," but, at least in some cases, that seems to work similarly to "product differentiation."
+In "monopolistic competition," the products are not homogenous but are "differentiated."We do not have a standard model for "insufficient knowledge," but, at least in some cases, that seems to work similarly to "product differentiation."

-Market Structure Seller Barriers Entry Seller Numbe r Buyer Entry Barriers Buyer Number
+Market Structure Seller Barriers Entry Seller Numbe r Buyer Barriers Entry Buyer Number

-Perfect Competition No Many No Many
+Perfect Competition Monopolistic competitio No n No Many Many No No Many Many

-Monopolistic competiti on No Many No Many

 Oligopoly Yes Few No Many

 Oligopsony No Many Yes Few

 Monopoly Yes One No Many

 Monopsony No Many Yes One

-The correct sequence of the market structure from most to least competitive is perfect competition, imperfect competition, oligopoly, and pure monopoly.
+The correct sequence of the market structure from most to least competitive is perfect competition, imperfectcompetition, oligopoly, and pure monopoly.

-The main criteria by which one can distinguish between different market structures are: the number and size of producers and consumers in the market, the type of goods and services being traded, and the degree to which information can flow freely.
+The main criteria by which one can distinguish between different market structures are: the number and size of producers and consumers in the market, the type of being traded, goods and services and the degree to which information can flow freely.